 Saturated and processed fats take much longer to digest.
 On the flip side, your body does need healthy fats that can be found in tree nuts, avocados, olive oil and flaxseed.

-GERD Treatment in Nashville, TN
+GERD Treatment in Nashville

 If you need treatment for acid reflux and GERD in Middle Tennessee, the surgeons and doctors at The Surgical Clinics can help.
 We want you to know that surgery is the last resort when treating GERD.
 Many cases can be adequately treated with medications that reduce stomach acid production and help the esophagus heal.

 However, if these approaches do not work, we can perform surgery that strengthens the LES with either implants or surgical modification.
-With our access to advance surgical techniques and resources, we also offer groundbreaking GERD treatments that many patients have benefited from.
+With our access to advanced surgical techniques and resources, we also offer groundbreaking GERD treatments that many patients have benefited from.

 Contact the Surgical Clinic to schedule your GERD consultation today.